-2023 Company highlights include:
+2024 Company highlights include:

-- Full-year GAAP earnings per share ("EPS") of \$0.83 in 2023, compared to \$0.90 from continuing operations in 2022; - Adjusted EPS of \$2.36 in 2023, compared to pro forma adjusted EPS of \$3.04 in 2022(1);

-PROXY STATEMENT 2024 Annual Meeting of Shareholders

-- 2023 cash flow from operations was \$202 million; excluding \$104 million of taxes paid on the sale of our Distribution business (which was completed in 2022), cash flow from operations was \$306 million(1); - Increased our dividend on an annualized basis by 4% to \$1.03; the 13th consecutive year of annual increase; - Our injury incident rate was 0.58 (per 100 full-time workers per year) compared to the industry average of 3.40 in 2022; - Certified again as an ACC Responsible Care® organization for outstanding environmental, health, safety and security performance; and - Received our 5th certification as a Great Place to Work® by the Great Place to Work Institute.
+- Full-year sales grew 3% to \$3.24 billion, compared to \$3.14 billion in 2023, which translates to 4% sales growth if the impact of foreign exchange is excluded; - Full-year GAAP earnings per share ("EPS") from continuing operations of \$1.84 in 2024, compared to \$0.83 in 2023, an increase of 122%; - Adjusted EPS increased 13% to \$2.66 in 2024, compared to adjusted EPS of \$2.36 in 2023(1); - Increased our dividend on an annualized basis by 5% to \$1.08; the 14th consecutive year of annual increase; - Our safest year ever, with a record low recordable incident rate; - Certified again as an ACC Responsible Care® organization for outstanding environmental, health, safety and security performance; and - Received our 6th consecutive certification as a Great Place to Work® by the Great Place to Work Institute.

-(1) Adjusted EPS, pro forma Adjusted EPS, and cash flow excluding taxes paid on the sale of our Distribution business are financial measures that are not presented in accordance with generally accepted accounting principles ("GAAP").
-See Appendix A for an explanation of management's use of non-GAAP financial measures and a reconciliation of these measures to their most directly comparable financial measures calculated in accordance with GAAP.
+(1) Adjusted EPS is a financial measure that is not presented in accordance with generally accepted accounting principles ("GAAP").
+See Appendix A for an explanation of management's use of this non-GAAP financial measure and a reconciliation of this measure to its most directly comparable financial measure calculated in accordance with GAAP.